blooop/devcontainer-features/src/user/README.md

 # User (user)

-This feature creates a non-root user with sudo permissions in any container.
+This feature creates a non-root user with sudo permissions in Debian-based containers.
 It's particularly useful for containers that only have the root user configured by default.

 ## Example Usage